Brcinko/autoscheduler-web-interface/README.md

 ## Prerequisities and installation guide

-Here comes list of prerequisities, for it is just:
+Here comes list of prerequisities, for now it is just:
 * python 2.7.6
 * Flask
 * pymongo
 * pprint
 * MongoDB
+* json
+* bson

+This section will be transformed later into install guide.

 ## TODO list